Articles

 good-url

-Brevity makes it easier to paste, tell someone about it over the phone or write on a sticky note.
-So stay away from abbreviations or long strings of numbers and symbols; use descriptive keywords as much as possible; choose a format and keep it consistent throughout your website.
+Brevity makes it easier to paste, tell someone about it over the phone, or write on a sticky note.
+So avoid abbreviations or long strings of numbers and symbols; use descriptive keywords as much as possible; choose a format and keep it consistent throughout your website.
 It’s better not to use any uppercase letters.
 People have become accustomed to using lowercase on the web.
-Capitals can interfere with your website being found.
+Capitals can interfere with how your website is found.

 5. Plan Ahead

-Planning your design that includes SEO factors should make your website efficient and beautiful.
+Planning your design with SEO factors should make your website efficient and beautiful.
 Some crucial points to keep in mind are:

 Page load times are an essential ranking factor.
-This just goes back to the rule of thumb – a quicker page load time is optimal for the user experience and improves rankings.
+This goes back to the rule of thumb: a quicker page load time is optimal for the user experience and improves rankings.

 Keep mobile visitors in mind.
 More and more users are turning to their phones to view websites, so test your website on mobile platforms and traditional screens.
 Remember that many smartphones can’t see Flash (iPhone) or JavaScript.
 In that case, you should make sure that you create a mobile version of your website.